-For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) 212-903 County-District No. phone/e-mail/FAX on of TEA.
-School Years 2010-2013 Amendment No. by OFTER Texas Title I Priority Schools Grant Amendment No. Schedule #3-Purpose of Amendment nt Request.
-For all grants, regardless of do on for amendment request. llar amount, check the 1.
-Addition of a class/object code not previously budgeted on Schedule #5-B Budget Summary 2.
-Increase or decrease the 6100-6600) by more than 2 amount approved in any class/object code on Sch 5% of the current amount approved in the class/o nedule #5-Budget Summary (i.e., object code 3.
-Addition of a new line iter n on any of the supporting budget schedules (i.e. , Schedules #5B-5G) 4.
-Increase or decrease in th e number of positions budgeted on Schedule #50 3-Payroll Costs Supplies and Materials computer hardware/equipment (not capitalized) • 6.
-Addition of a new item or Capital Outlay for articles co increase in quantity of capital outlay item(s) \geq \$ sting \$5,000 or more.
-5,000 approved on Schedule #5G- 7.
-Addition of a new item of less than \$5,000. capital outlay items approved on Schedule #5G- -Capital Outlay for articles costing 8.
-Reduction of funds allotte d for training costs 9.
+, For TEA Use Only streets and/or annotations made page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) County-District No. · phone/e-mail/FAX on School Years 2010-2013 by of TEA.
+Texas Title I Priority Schools Grant Amendment No. Schedule #3-Purpose of Amendment Part 3: Reason for Amendme nt Request.
+For all grants, regardless of do llar amount, check the on for amendment request. nar amount, eneck the 1.
+Addition of a class/object code not previously budgeted on Schedule #5-B udget Summary amount approved in any class/object code on Sch 5% of the current amount approved in the class/o 3.
+Addition of a new line iten n on any of the supporting budget schedules (i.e. , Schedules #5B-5G) 4.
+Increase or decrease in th e number of positions budgeted on Schedule #58 3-Payroll Costs Supplies and Materials computer hardware/equipment (not capitalized) a · · 6.
+Addition of a new item or Capital Outlay for articles co increase in quantity of capital outlay item(s) $\geq$ \$ sting \$5,000 or more.
+5,000 approved on Schedule #5G 7.
+Addition of a new item of less than \$5,000. capital outlay items approved on Schedule #5G- Capital Outlay for articles costing 8.
+Reduction of funds allotted d for training costs 9.
 Additional funds needed 10.
-Change in scope of object approval ctives, regardless of whether there is an associate ed budget revision requiring prior 11.
-Other (Specify) Part 4: Amendment Justifica tion
+Change in scope of object approval tives, regardless of whether there is an associate ed budget revision requiring prior 11.
+Other (Specify) Part 4: Amendment Justificat cion